-In 2005, while watching MTV Germany, I accidentally discovered the mythological Ship of Theseus.
-MTV had a new show, which I’m sure you’ve never heard of.
-It was called Pimp My Fahrrad (German for bicycle) and was modelled on the popular Pimp My Ride franchise.
-People would give their shabby bikes to a swag workshop crew in Hamburg, Germany who would then transform them into a two-wheeled cruisers.
+I accidentally discovered the mythological Ship of Theseus in 2005, while watching MTV Germany.
+The new show, which I’m sure you’ve never heard of, was called Pimp My Fahrrad (German for bicycle) and was modelled on the popular Pimp My Ride franchise.
+People would give their shabby bikes to a swag workshop crew in Hamburg, Germany who would then transform them into two-wheeled cruisers.
 With phat tyres, shiny accessories and all the rest of it.

+The Ship of Theseus, also known as Theseus’ Paradox, is a thought experiment about identity and identity change.
+The question is whether an object that had all of its parts replaced, does fundamentally remain the same.
 Theseus was a Greek mythical king and founder of Athens.
-His philosophical paradox dates back as far as 75 ACE when it was first mentioned by the Greek philosopher Plutarch:
+His most notable deed was slaying the minotaur.
+The paradox named after his ship dates back as far as 75 ACE when it was first mentioned by the Greek philosopher Plutarch:

 The ship wherein Theseus and the youth of Athens returned had thirty oars, and was preserved by the Athenians down even to the time of Demetrius Phalereus, for they took away the old planks as they decayed, putting in new and stronger timber in their place, insomuch that this ship became a standing example among the philosophers, for the logical question of things that grow; one side holding that the ship remained the same, and the other contending that it was not the same.Plutarch, Theseus

-In its adaptation as a popular thought experiment, the following key question takes the legend to its logical conclusion: If all the planks of Theseus’ ship are replaced, is it still the king’s ship?
+In its adaptation as a popular thought experiment, the key question is often phrases like this: If all the planks of Theseus’ ship are replaced, is it still the king’s ship?
 There are two possibilities:

 - It’s no longer Theseus’ ship.